textpattern/textpattern.github.io/tags/if_custom_field.md

 category: tags
 published: true
 title: "If custom field"
-Description: The if_custom_field tag will execute the contained statements if custom fields for a given article have content.
+description: The if_custom_field tag will execute the contained statements if custom fields for a given article have content.
 tags:
   - Article tags
   - Conditional tags